hauke96/qgis-outdoor-map/README.md

 ### 3. Serve tiles locally

-The `serve.sh` is used to host a) the tiles, sprites, etc. and b) the Maputnik application.
+The `serve.sh` is used to host a) the tiles, sprites, b) starts the Maputnik application and c) also starts the tile-proxy for the MapTiler hillshading service.

-Tiles need to be served from `http://localhost:8000/tiles` and sprites from `.../sprites` in order to be used with Maputnik.
+Tiles and sprites need to be serves from specific URLs (see `style.json` for URLs) in order to be used with Maputnik.
-Use the `serve.sh` script to start the tile server and Maputnik.
+Use the `serve.sh` script to start the tile server (port 7000) and Maputnik (port 8080).
 No parameters are needed, since the script uses the `./style.json` with the tile and sprite URLs defined in there.

 The Maputnik desktop tool is started as well (→ http://localhost:8080) and will automatically save everything to the `style.json` file.

+The tile-proxy for the MapTiler hillshade service is needed, because `tileserver-gl` cannot handle WebP images and the hillshade service doesn't serve PNG images.
+Therefore, the sole purpose of the proxy is to convert WebP images into PNG and serve them as XYZ-tiles.

 You're now done with the setup and can proceed with editing the style.